-(3) by each party plaintiff and defendant in a restitution case by filing a peremptory election to excuse within five (5) days after service.
+(3) by each party plaintiff and defendant in a restitution case, including an action in forcible entry or detainer, by filing a peremptory election to excuse within five (5) days after service.

 D. Notice of reassignment; service of excusal.
 After the filing of the complaint, if the case is reassigned to a different judge, the clerk shall give notice of the reassignment to all parties.
 Any party electing to excuse a judge shall serve notice of such election on all parties.